Our Story

 1909: Clackamas Rifle Range is established as a training camp for the Oregon National Guard (ONG), becoming the earliest organized firing range in the state of Oregon and one of the oldest in the western United States

-1911: The Quartermaster Storehouse and Battery A Horse Barn are built at the Clackamas Rifle Range for the growing post
+1911: The Quartermaster Storehouse and Battery A Field Artillery Horse Barn are built at the Clackamas Rifle Range

-1919: Battery A Horse Barn is used to house officers’ horses, whose names are painted above each stall and still visible over a century later
+1917: The Battery A Field Artillery Horse Barn is used to house officers’ horses, whose names are painted above each stall and remain visible over a century later

 1934: Clackamas Rifle Range is designated as a federal military reservation and permanently renamed Camp Withycombe after Governor James Withycombe

-1975: The Oregon Military Museum (OMM) is established by the Oregon Military Department as the state’s official military history repository
+1975: The Oregon National Guard Military Museum and Resource Center is established by the Oregon Military Department as the state’s official military history repository

 1988: An ORNG detachment of 12 service members is created to support the Museum